mayfloweralki/homepage/README.md

 ## Mobvoi AI Lab, Seattle WA, 2016-2020
 [Mobvoi](http://www.mobvoi.com) makes speech-enabled smart [IoT devices](http://store.ticwear.com), from hardware to software, all in-house.
 Mobvoi also provides the in-car voice assistant for VW automobiles in China.
-The technology includes both on-the-cloud and on-device navigation, enabling majority of services without internet connection.
+The technology includes both on-the-cloud and on-device voice navigation, enabling majority of services without internet connection.
 Though a young company that focuses on industry products, we are actively participating in our speech research community with our limited resources.
 Our publications can be found in [Mobvoi publications](mobvoi/REAMD.md).

 ## Spoken language understanding for Cortana, Microsoft China, 2012-2015
-To deliver non-English Cortana without human annotated data, Mei-Yuh designed an adapted translation algorithm which offered both paraphrasing and generalization capabilities with required slot tags.
-The protoype model was further improved via iterative data augmentation using RNN and newly logged data.
+To deliver non-English language understanding (LU) component for Cortana without human annotated data, Mei-Yuh designed an adapted translation algorithm which offered both paraphrasing and generalization capabilities with required slot tags.
+The protoype LU model was further improved via iterative data augmentation using RNN and newly logged data.
 The impressive success of Chinese Cortana gained much attention within China, and sparked the development of personal assistants and AI across China.